 Although independent research and internships for academic credit are not offered on this program, volunteer opportunities at several local NGOs are available.
-The Program Coordinator can provide you with a list of current openings.
+The Program Coordinator at the Córdoba office can provide you with a list of current openings.
 Volunteering locally is an excellent way for you to integrate into the community while abroad.
 If you are interested, discuss these options with the Study Center.

 See the Extracurricular Activities section of this guide for more information.

 Your final grades are based on exams, attendance, and participation.

 The Spanish final exam includes both oral and written components.
 For detailed information about grades, see the Academic Information

 chapter of the UCEAP Guide to Study Abroad